Scrambling Transition in a Radiative Random Unitary Circuit

 Physical observables evolved by simple models of unstructured unitary circuits or of thermalizing many-body Hamiltonians are expected to scramble and grow in complexity indefinitely, or at least to astronomical timescales~\cite{brown_quantum_2017,parker_universal_2019}.
 But these models may be too simplified in some cases.
 For example, as information is scrambled in a black hole some of it is lost to Hawking radiation~\cite{hawking_particle_1975}.
 Similarly decoherence in quantum circuits implies that some of the information is ultimately lost, or shared with external degrees of freedom~\cite{bao_theory_2020,weinstein_measurement-induced_2022,schuster_operator_2022}.
-Can there be sharp thresholds or phase transitions in scrambling, or in the flow of information, tuned by the rate of loss processes?
+Can there exist sharp thresholds or phase transitions in scrambling, or in the flow of quantum information, tuned by the rate of such loss processes?

-A special example of such a transition is the recently discovered entanglement transition in random unitary circuits (RUCs) interspersed with local projective measurements \cite{li_quantum_2018,skinner_measurement-induced_2019,li_measurement-driven_2019,bao_theory_2020,jian_measurement-induced_2020,gullans_dynamical_2020,zabalo_critical_2020,bao_symmetry_2021,nahum_measurement_2021,potter_entanglement_2022,fisher_random_2022}.
-While measurements can collapse the quantum state irreversibly, it was shown that if qubits are measured at a rate below a critical threshold, the state of the system continues to scramble indefinitely, allowing it to coherently encode an extensive number of qubits protected from the effect of measurements \cite{choi_quantum_2020,gullans_dynamical_2020,fan_self-organized_2021}.
-However, measurements are a special type of process not representative of generic errors.
-Moreover, measurement-induced transitions occur in individual trajectories of the quantum state, conditioned on all measurement outcomes.
-For a circuit of size $N$ and depth $T$, observing the transition requires postselection on extremely rare events in which all $NT$ measurement outcomes coincide \cite{gullans_dynamical_2020,ippoliti_postselection-free_2021,garratt_measurements_2022,lee_decoding_2022,li_cross_2022}.
-It is natural to ask if a phase transition in scrambling and information flow can occur in a quantum system without measurements, thereby avoiding the postselection problem altogether.
+Recently, it has been discovered that random unitary circuits (RUCs) interspersed with local projective measurements can exhibit two distinct dynamical phases, characterized respectively by the partial protection or rapid destruction of initially encoded quantum information, which are separated by a continuous phase transition at a nonzero critical measurement rate \cite{aharonov_quantum_2000,skinner_measurement-induced_2019,li_measurement-driven_2019,choi_quantum_2020,gullans_dynamical_2020,bao_theory_2020,potter_entanglement_2022,fisher_random_2022}.
+However, measurements are highly nonrepresentative of generic errors, and moreover, such measurement-induced phase transitions (MIPTs) typically face exponentially large postselection barriers to experimental observation \cite{gullans_scalable_2020,lee_decoding_2022,li_cross_2022}.
+It is natural to ask if a phase transition in scrambling and information flow can occur in a RUC without measurements, thereby avoiding the postselection problem altogether.